 Another important aspect of DEMKit is the focus on using the same software for both simulation and demonstration using real hardware.
 By replacing models with drivers that connect to the real devices, hardware-in-the-loop co-simulation can be performed with DEMKit.
 By replacing all device models by drivers, a complete demonstrator can be ran, where results can be fed back into simulation studies.
 This way, most of the codebase is directly re-usable, resulting in a seamless development process from concept to real world testing.
 Succesful examples are a fruitful demonstration of smart charging together with Dutch DSO Coteq, DEMKit powering our smart demonstration house, and a live setup in a smart house with a virtual battery.

 Through the last years we experienced the value of bringing researchers from various backgrounds together to solve the challenges that lay ahead of us.
-Therefore, DEMKit is available with an open-source license for researchers and research projects.
-Please contact Gerwin Hoogsteen or Johann Hurink if you are interested in the options to use DEMKit and join forces for a sustainable future!
+Therefore, DEMKit is available free of charge under the Apache Licence, version 2.0.
+The code can be cloned from https://github.com/utwente-energy/demkit.

 More technical details on DEMKit can be found in the following PhD thesis: G. Hoogsteen (2017).
 A Cyber-Physical Systems Perspective on Decentralized Energy Management.

 DEMKit is currently used in the following projects:

 - AGILE: Self-organising marketplace to realise a self-organised sustainable power system

 - DEI+ "Buurtbatterij in de Weverij" (neighourhood level energy storage)